Markkop/discover-your-noise/README.md

 1. Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/login).
 2. Log in to your Spotify account.
 3. Click on 'Create an App', fill out the form, and click 'Create'.
-4. Now you are in your application's dashboard, you can see your Client ID and Client Secret.
-Copy them somewhere safe.
+4. Now you are in your application's dashboard, you can see your Client ID and Client Secret
-5. To get an access token, make this POST request: https://developer.spotify.com/documentation/web-api/tutorials/getting-started#request-an-access-token

-**Note:** Access tokens expire after a certain period of time, so you may need to refresh it if your script stops working.

 ## Obtaining Spotify Playlist ID